awsdocs/aws-dms-step-by-step/doc_source/chap-rdsoracle2aurora.steps.connectoracle.md

    VIEW           1
    ```

-1. Verify the number of constraints in HR schema by running the following SQL query:
+1. Verify the number of constraints in the **HR** schema by running the following SQL query:

    ```
    Select CONSTRAINT_TYPE,COUNT(*) from dba_constraints  where owner='HR'